Rumjungle

-Rumjungle was a popular Las Vegas restaurant and nightclub built as a part of the Mandalay Bay Resort and Casino original construction.
+Rumjungle was a popular Las Vegas restaurant and nightclub that was opened in 1999 and was built as a part of the Mandalay Bay Resort and Casino original construction.
 It consistently made the Nightclub & Bar Magazine list of the Top 100 nightclubs in the United States, and was in the Top 20 of Restaurant & Institutions Top 100 Grossing Restaurants in the United States.

+Menu

 It was the largest Brazilian (Churrascaria style) restaurant in the world, and had the largest rum list in the world; its rum bar was 144 feet long and 19 feet high.
+The menu also contained culinary influences from the Caribbean and Africa.

+Interior

+Sheets of glass with running water were used to divide the space between sections of the club.
+At the rear was a generous dancefloor with the DJ and Drummer platforms close by.
+The interior was designed by Jeffrey Beers International.
+Purchase of dinner allowed guests to skip the line and cover charge in the back dancefloor area.

+Closure

 Rumjungle filed for bankruptcy in March 2010 and has since closed.